erhant/project-euler/ethernaut/03-Coinflip.md

 In this attack, we will guess the supposed "random" flips by calling the attack from our contracts.
 The target contract is programmed to flip a coin on each block, so each guess we make must be on different blocks.

-Here is our attacking contract:
+We can simply copy and paste their `flip` function in our contract, and then call their actual `flip` function based on the result.
+Here is our attacking contract with a `psychicFlip` function that always guesses correctly:

 ```solidity
 // SPDX-License-Identifier: MIT